Now that I’m using Outlook 2010, I’ve noticed that I have 2 contacts folders by default; Contacts and Suggested Contacts.

 How can I get my contact management back to a single folder?

-The Suggested Contacts folder is a replacement of the nk2-file which had been used in Outlook 2002/XP, 2003 and Outlook 2007 to save addresses in of people you have emailed to.
+The Suggested Contacts folder is a replacement of the nk2-file which was used in Outlook 2002/XP, 2003 and Outlook 2007 to save addresses in of people you have emailed to.

 In contrast to the nk2-file, its contents has been made more visible via the Suggested Contacts folder and its contents will also not get deleted automatically when it fills up.
 The result is that this folder can become quite full and contact management can become confusing without cleanup.